 “The primary object of the present invention is to provide a novel ornament in the form of an icicle which is designed to have an illuminating element disposed therein. “

-I really like the simple design of this ornament.
+I like the simple design of this ornament.
 I might even try to make something similar with a green ribbon.

 This looks quite a complex ornament compared to others in this post.